 What’s the best way to make sure that your exe has been signed correctly and that your customers won’t have any issue with the signature when installing it?
 Put yourself in your customer’s shoes and try it out.
 How?

-- Right-clicking on the signed code,
+- Right-click on the signed executable,

 What If Something Went Wrong?

 If for whatever reason your signature didn’t work you and your users will encounter the following: